jobtalle/myr.js/README.md

 height|`Number`|The height of the region to draw

 # Sprite
 A sprite in **myr.js** is a renderable image consisting of one or more frames.
-Sprite sources must be registered before they can be instantiated.
+Sprite sources must be registered using [`register`](#register) before they can be instantiated.
 Sprites are constructed by referencing these sources.

 Typically, one big surface should contain all sprites (it will be a sprite atlas).
 In this way, sprite rendering is much more efficient than surface rendering.